← Back to Home

 You’re not alone.

-The Mandela Effect, named by paranormal researcher Fiona Broome in 2009, describes the bizarre phenomenon where thousands or millions of people share the same vivid “false” memories that do not match current reality.
+The Mandela Effect, a term coined by paranormal researcher Fiona Broome in 2009, describes the bizarre phenomenon where thousands or millions of people share the same vivid “false” memories that do not match current reality.

-Yet the examples go far beyond Scripture: the Monopoly Man’s monocle (he never wore one), Pikachu’s tail (often remembered with a black tip), or movie lines like Darth Vader’s “Luke, I am your father” (now “No, I am your father”).
+Yet the examples extend far beyond Scripture: the Monopoly Man, who was remembered wearing a monocle, Pikachu’s tail (remembered by many with a black tip), or movie lines like Darth Vader’s “Luke, I am your father” (now “No, I am your father”).

 Is this a glitch in the matrix?